 The following describes the three (3) kinds of registrant lists that are generated by the Office of Professional Foresters Registration.
-All lists are available to the public upon request.
+All lists are available to the public through the Board's website per Policy 3, Item (e).
 A duplication fee may be charged at the discretion of the Executive Officer of Foresters Registration.

 Statewide Consumer List - All RPFs and Certified Specialists (CRMs) are listed by registration number, name, and status of license.
-This list is expected to become accessible through the Board's Professional Foresters Registration website in 2007.